-This guide covers everything you need to know about Ohio real estate commission, including tips to negotiate rates and next steps if you are thinking of selling your home.
+Here's what to know about Ohio real estate commission, including how to save, tips for negotiating with agents, and next steps if you need to sell your home.

 » JUMP: How Ohio commission works | How to save | Next steps | FAQs

 How Ohio real estate commission works

 There are usually two real estate agents involved in a home sale:

 - The seller's agent (also called the listing agent), who represents the home seller

 - The buyer's agent, who represents the person buying the home